oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   attribute_selection_format; the parameter is mapped onto an attribute of the containing entity

-  - the mapping keyname is relevant only for “incoming” parameter definitions and SHOULD NOT be defined in “outgoing” parameter definitions.
+  - the mapping keyname is relevant only for *incoming* parameter definitions and SHOULD NOT be defined in *outgoing* parameter definitions.

-### Refinement rules

 A parameter definition within interface types, interface definitions in node and relationship types, uses the following refinement rules when